Erwin Meyer: Football career

 Meyer first played for SC Emmen.
 He joined FC Basel's first team for their 1978–79 season under head-coach Helmut Benthaus.
 For Basel Meyer first played in two Cup of the Alps games, then he played two games in the Swiss League Cup and then two test games.
 Then Meyer played his domestic league debut for the club in the away game on 12 August 1978 as Basel were defeated 1–2 by Chiasso.
 Meyer scored his first goal for his club on 31 March 1979 in the home game in the St. Jakob Stadium as Basel won 2–0 against Lausanne-Sport.

 The season 1979–80 Nationalliga A was an exciting season.
 After the Qualifying phase Servette, Grasshopper Club and Basel were within three points of each other.
 The close rivalry remained until the end of the season.
 In the second last game Basel were hosts to Servette, winning 1–0.
 In the last match of the season Basel were away against Zürich.
-Winning 4–2 Basel became champions and were two points ahead of both Grasshoppers and Servette who fished second and third respectively.
+Winning 4–2 Basel became champions and were two points ahead of both Grasshoppers and Servette who finished second and third respectively.

 Between the years 1978 and 1980 Meyer played a total of 39 games for Basel scoring a total of nine goals.
 13 of these games were in the Nationalliga A, four in the Swiss League Cup, two in the Cup of the Alps and 20 were friendly games.
 He scored three goals in the domestic league, the other six were scored during the test games.

 Following his time with Basel, Meyer moved on to play with Luzern under head-coach Paul Wolfisberg.
 After four seasons with Luzern, Meyer moved on to play for FC Aarau under head-coach Ottmar Hitzfeld and in the 1984–85 season they won the Swiss Cup.